Yonathan Daza Player Props: Rockies vs. Phillies

 Phillies Pitching Rankings

-- Phillies pitchers combine to allow 19 home runs (one per game), the 10th-fewest in baseball.
+- Phillies pitchers combine to allow the 10th-fewest home runs in baseball (20 total, one per game).

-- Strahm (1-1) gets the starting nod for the Phillies in his fourth start of the season.
-He has a 2.13 ERA in 12 2/3 innings pitched, with 16 strikeouts.
+- Nola (1-2 with a 5.91 ERA and 19 strikeouts in 21 1/3 innings pitched) gets the start for the Phillies, his fifth of the season.

-- In his last appearance on Saturday against the Cincinnati Reds, the lefty tossed 2 2/3 innings, giving up three earned runs while surrendering two hits.
+- In his last time out on Sunday, the right-hander threw six innings against the Cincinnati Reds, giving up two earned runs while surrendering five hits.

-- In four games this season, the 31-year-old has amassed an ERA of 2.13, with 11.4 strikeouts per nine innings.
-Opponents are hitting .156 against him.

 © 2023 Data Skrive.
 All rights reserved.